kateolmstead/unity-sdk/README.md

 The index on the right provides a holistic overview of the <strong>full integration</strong> process.
 From it, you can jump to specific points in this document depending on what you're looking to learn and do.

 To clarify where you are in the timeline of our integration process, you've completed our basic integration.
 Doing so will enable you to track engagement behaviors from the PlayRM dashboard (having incorporated the Engagement Module).
-The following documentation will provides succint information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your game:
+The following documentation will provide succinct information on how to incorporate additional and more in-depth segmentation functionality by integrating any, or all of the following into your game:

 <ul>
     <li><strong>User Info Module:</strong> - provides basic user information</li>
     <li><strong>Monetization Module:</strong> - tracks various monetization events and transactions</li>
-    <li><strong>Virality Module:</strong> - tracks the social activities of users</li>
-    <li><strong>Milestone Module:</strong> - tracks significant player events customized to your game</li>
+    <li><strong>Custom Event Module:</strong> - tracks significant player events customized to your game</li>
 </ul>

-Along with integration instructions for our various modules, you will also find integration information pertaining to messaging frame setup, and push setup within this documentation.
+Along with integration instructions for our various modules, you will also find integration information pertaining to messaging setup, and push setup within this documentation.

 ## Demographics and Install Attribution

 After the SDK is loaded, the user info module may be called to collect basic demographic and acquisition information.
 This data is used to segment users based on how/where they were acquired and enables improved targeting with basic demographics, in addition to the behavioral data collected using other events.

-Provide each players's information using this call:
+Provide each player's information using this call:

 ```javascript
 ApiResultEnum Playnomics.instance.userInfo(